 |Give a Gift|

 « All Blogs

-Jane D., a 30-something professional writer and student with ADHD, blogs about dating and relationships, working and losing a variety of jobs, and surviving and thriving with attention deficit, along with depression and anxiety.
-She lives, works, and studies in a big city on the East Coast.« Recent Blog Posts
+Jane D., a professional writer with ADHD in her early 40s, blogs about dating and relationships, working and losing a variety of jobs, and surviving and thriving with attention deficit, along with depression and anxiety.
+She lives and works near a big city on the West Coast.« Recent Blog Posts

 Archives: June 2009

 Commitment Phobia: Is It an Adult ADHD Phenomenon?

 For people with attention deficit disorder, breaking patterns is as hard as stopping a freight train moving at high speed.